junxit/us-congress-code/title-16/chapter-1/sec-410www-7.md

 ### Codification

+Section was formerly classified to section 460bbbb–7 of this title.
 Pub.
 L. 115–108, which amended this subchapter by substituting references to the “historical park” for references to the “historic site”, effective Jan.
 8, 2018, was not executed to this section in view of the requirement to submit the management plan for the historic site within three complete fiscal years from Oct.
 10, 1980.

 ### Change of Name